 Take A Walk At Shades Mill Conservation

 A hidden gem, Shades Mill Conservation is a stunning day park that is ideal for swimming, canoeing, and taking hikes in the warmer months.
 There are around 12km of hiking trails through the forest that wind along Mill Creek.
-Dogs are also able to use these trails, but must be kept on leash.
+Dogs are also able to use these trails but must be kept on a leash.
 In the winter, it is open for cross country skiing, snowshoeing and ice fishing.

 Cambridge to Paris Rail-Trail (Glen Morris Trailhead)

 If you’re looking for a hike that’s a little longer and will test your endurance, this is a great trail for you.
 It will take you the entire 18.7km from Cambridge to Paris, with photo-worthy views over the river.
 Once you arrive, spend some exploring the town of Paris, which has great vintage shopping and an amazing indoor market.
 The trail is also a great one for hikers and cyclists of all skill levels since it’s pretty flat.
 There is also cross-country skiing and snowshoeing in the winter.
 Dogs are also able to use this trail, but again, must be kept on leash.

 If you’re willing to drive a little extra…

 Get Cultured At The Waterloo Region Museum